Who could succeed Ayatollah Ali Khamenei to lead Iran?

 Mojtaba Khamenei

-Khamenei’s second son, Mojtaba Khamenei, is among the top contenders to succeed his father in Iran.
+Khamenei’s second son, Mojtaba Khamenei, is among the top contenders to succeed his father as the next supreme leader.

-He is known to wield significant influence among the administrators and the Islamic Revolutionary Guard Corps (IRGC), the most powerful military body.
+He is known to wield significant influence among the administrators and the Revolutionary Guards, the most powerful military body.

-Khamenei was reportedly opposed to the father-to-son succession.
+However, Khamenei’s lineage is also among the biggest barriers he faces.
+He was reportedly opposed to the father-to-son succession.
 It is frowned upon in Iran, particularly after the US-backed Shah Mohammad Reza Pahlavi monarchy was toppled in 1979.

 Alireza Arafi